RetroReversing/retroReversing/pages/consoles/nes/Super-Mario-Bros.md

 Compared to modern games this is tiny, infact a screenshot Super Mario Bros could be bigger than 41KB!
 Every byte was valuable during the development of the game.

 This is why later games such as Mario Bros 2 and 3 would have more ROM data in the cartridge to give the programmers more room to work with all the new features.

+---
+# Start of the game
+The NES knows where to start executing code based on the **Reset Vector**, which is a specific memory address stored in the last two bytes of the Program (PRG) ROM.

+When the NES is powered on (or **reset** button is pressed), the CPU (the Ricoh 2A03 or 2A07, depending on the region) automatically reads the Reset Vector to determine the starting point for execution.
+Without this vector, the CPU would not know where to start, leading to undefined behavior

+## Reset Vector
+The term "Reset Vector" refers to the memory location that the CPU is directed to when it undergoes a reset.

+The Reset Vector is called a "vector" because it acts as a pointer directing the CPU to the starting address in memory where it should begin executing code after a reset.
+The term is consistent with other types of vectors in computer architecture that serve similar purposes for different types of system events.

+The term **"Reset Vector"** refers to the memory location that the CPU is directed to when it undergoes a reset.
+The reason it's called a "vector" is due to the way computer architecture traditionally handles interrupts and resets.